truongmanhsang/popcorn-api/manual/overview.md

 ```
 .
 ├── docs                          # Folder with the ESDoc generated documentation for the API.
 ├── manual                        # Folder with markdown files used by the documentation.
 └── src                           # Holding the ES6 source code
     ├── config                    # Configuration
     ├── controllers               # REST Controllers
     ├── models                    # Models
-    └── providers        # Providers
+    ├── providers                 # Providers
         ├── anime                 # Anime providers
+        ├── extractors            # Torrent extractors
+        ├── helpers               # Helpers to insert data
-        ├── movie        # Movie providers
+        ├── movies                # Movie providers
-        └── show         # Show providers
+        └── shows                 # Show providers
+    ├── cli.js                    # CLI part of the API
+    ├── index.js                  # Starting point of the API
+    ├── popcorn-api.js            # Entry for the command line
+    ├── scraper.js                # Scrape for content
+    └── util.js                   # Useful utilities
 ```

 # Versioning